portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.6_en.md

 ## Summary of Changes

+#### Changes for Release v12.6.5

+This release includes the following changes:

+- Support the tel scheme
+- Support mobile push notifications for the intercom group
+- Replace the host IP in the Via header with the PBX public IP when the PBX sends a request to the trunk
+- Corrected a problem that prevented mutlple Timer tokens from being added to the Supported header
+- Fix the format of the Reason header
+- If a mobile app hasn't been registered with the PBX within a week, clear the push information
+- Fix an issue in which if the client register to PBX over TCP/TLS/WSS, the call would be hung up after 9-10 minutes
+- Correct a bug if the yealink phone performs an attended transfer, the call will not be hangup

 #### Changes for Release v12.6.4

 This release includes the following changes:

-- When the PBX detects that the WSS/TLS/TCP client connection is down, the clean the established calls
+- When the PBX detects that the WSS/TLS/TCP client connection is down, then clean the established calls
 - Fix a bug where there is no voice when a call is transferred to a mobile app that has enabled push notifications
 - Fix a bug in the BYE message where the reason header format is wrong